 3. The force of syndicalism.
-This force takes into such forms of organizations as the garment trades the consideration that basic instinct of human nature which leads us to desire to share in the control of the methods of production in which we are concerned and in distribution of the product.
+This force takes into consideration that basic instinct of human nature which leads us to desire to share in the control of the methods of production in which we are concerned and in dis-The questions which come before such a shop-union tribution of the product.
 An excellent example of this instinct in present day practice is supplied by the whole field of professionalism as seen concretely in medical societies and bar associations.

-Such a study as we have outlined here of the forces boards are before it so that here again the best avail- at work in the world and of our duty to attempt to organize them exactly as the student of electricity has organized that force, makes it the job of the industrial. statesman to recognize first of all that there are facts of democracy as well as facts of efficiency, and to see to it, so far as it is humanly possible, that each group of facts is related to the other in organized and efficient
+Such a study as we have outlined here of the forces at work in the world and of our duty to attempt to organize them exactly as the student of electricity has organized that force, makes it the job of the industrial. statesman to recognize first of all that there are facts of democracy as well as facts of efficiency, and to see to it, so far as it is humanly possible, that each group of facts is related to the other in organized and efficient

-Applied scientific management, then, which does not relate its science to the desires and to the thoughts of all connected with a concern in all their relations, either organized or in process of organizing, is not true to the Taylor principles
+Applied scientific management, then, which does not relate its science to the desires and to the thoughts of all connected with a concern in all their relations, either organized or in process of organizing, is not true to the Taylor principles.